as of September 23, 2018

 Explanation of Y Results Groupings

 There are multiple numbered clusters in the Y results.
-We categorize them as UNGROUPED, LINEAGE, and PEDIGREE.
+We categorize them as UNMATCHED, LINEAGE, and PEDIGREE.
 We may introduce a fourth type: INSUFFICIENT DATA.

-UNGROUPED members mean they have no Collins (or project related) surname matches within a significant number of markers tested.
+UNMATCHED members mean they have no Collins (or project related) surname matches within a significant number of markers tested.
 There are two possibilities for why this occurs: 1) Very few men have Y tested, let alone men named Collins.
 It is entirely possible that none of your genealogical relatives have tested.
+This is probably the most likely.
 2) Your direct paternal line may have had another surname and changed it to Collins.
 For this possibility, you might see a number of matches with that other surname.

 PEDIGREE members are grouped with other members sharing the same documented common ancestor and are genetically very close, showing small Genetic Distances between them.